jasonht233/CSCI_4380/readme.md

             3. Outdoor
             4. Liquor
             5. Rivers
+            (2-5, Find out the closest places you want)

             *6. __2 or 3 or 4 or 5 or 6__(#)
                 # "#" is the number k, we can choose the place in k distance